KeppySoftware/OmniMIDI/DeveloperContent/KDMAPI.md

 ...
 	DWORD Voices = 10;
 	DWORD Frequency = 0;

+	// Tell the driver that you're going to manage the settings from now on KDMDriverSettings(0, OM_MANAGE, nullptr, 0);

 	// I want to change the voices KDMDriverSettings(OM_MAXVOICES, OM_SET, &Voices, sizeof(Voices));